Tearsheet

 AI Analysis | Feedback

-Chief Operating Officer Mr. Krygier serves as Chief Operating Officer for Global Water Resources.
-He has over 15 years of experience in operations management, regulatory strategy, and capital deployment for large projects and transactions.
-His experience includes representing utilities before the Arizona Corporation Commission, other public utility commissions, and municipal and county governments.
+Mr. Krygier serves as Chief Operating Officer for Global Water.
+He brings over 15 years of experience in operations management, regulatory strategy, and capital deployment for large projects and transactions, along with multi-state experience and industry knowledge.
+Mr. Krygier previously served as director of operations for a water and wastewater utility division of an investor-owned, publicly-traded, multi-national renewable energy and regulated utility conglomerate.

 AI Analysis | Feedback